fernandreu/blazor-pages/README.md

 The `gh-pages` branch **must** exist already for the deployment to be successful (this is a temporary limitation in the pipeline configuration).

 In the case of GitHub Actions, only a single secret is needed: `ACCESS_TOKEN`, equivalent to `GitHubPAT` above.
+An example of a full deployment using GitHub Actions can also be found in my [blazor-fractals](https://github.com/fernandreu/blazor-fractals) repository.